CloudBoltSoftware/cloudbolt-forge/README.md

  * By submitting a pull request for this project, you agree to license your contribution under the Apache License to this project.

 ## License
-Contributions to this project are goverened by the CONTRIBUTING file and the Apache License.
+Contributions to this project are governed by the CONTRIBUTING file and the Apache License.

 ## Contact Us
 We'd love to hear from you if you have any questions or ideas you'd like to discuss with us.